 Now it was no longer necessary to generate a customized SINTRAN, except in some peculiar cases.
 We lost the detailed control we had on each computer hardware configuration, but maintenance was so much easier.

 There are now CPU configurations listed.
-Missing CPU numbers (machines) are most likely running a standard SINTRAN III version.
+Missing CPU numbers (machines) are most likely running a standard SINTRAN III version, or it is not a SINTRAN machine at all (but f.ex. a Dolphin machine).
 The estimated number of machines produced by Norsk Data (based on these CPU lists) are approximately CPUs.

 CPU (or serial) number is important and was usually inserted together with the generation of SINTRAN, but in some cases, it was patched in after the installation.

 CPU number is the key to keep track of the hardware and software configurations, maintenance contracts etc. CPU number was also used in the Cosmos network as a

 hardware identification and on the Ethernet as part of the MAC address.